tomefile/lib-errors/README.md

     in example_file.txt:1:1
     └─ from parent_file.md:9:1

-    1 |  this is some context
+    7 |  this is some text
+    8 |  this line has an error

 [?]
 Details
     open example.txt: no such file or directory